 - Location: Location is an important factor to consider.
 How far are you willing to commute to your school?
 Explore Pharmacy Technology/Technician programs in your area.

 - Duration: How quickly do you want to become a pharmacy technician?
-Pursuing an associate degree or certificate will impact the amount of time it takes.
-Generally, associate degrees take longer to complete.

 - Cost and financial aid: Education is an important investment.
-As you research pharmacy technician programs, ask about financial aid, flexible payment plans and available scholarships.
+As you research pharmacy technician programs, ask about financial aid, payment plans and available scholarships.

 How Long Does it Take to Become a Pharmacy Technician?